pu10c88/bank-statement-extractor/INSTALLATION_GUIDE.md

    - Windows: Make sure Microsoft Visual C++ Redistributable is installed
    - macOS: Right-click the app and select "Open" to bypass Gatekeeper
    - Linux: Make sure the AppImage has execute permissions
+   - Web version: Ensure port 4446 is available and not blocked by firewall

+2. **UI display issues**:
+   - Try using a different modern browser
+   - Ensure your browser is up to date
+   - Disable any browser extensions that might interfere with the application

-2. **PDF extraction fails**:
+3. **Data extraction fails**:
-   - Ensure your PDF files are not password protected
+   - Ensure your files are not password protected
    - Check that the statements are from supported banks
-   - Verify the PDF format matches expected layouts
+   - Verify the PDF/CSV format matches expected layouts

-3. **Dependencies issues**:
+4. **Dependencies issues**:
    - If using the Python package method, ensure all required packages are installed:
      ```
      pip install -r requirements.txt